Magnetic000/Nutrient_Calculator/README.md

 Thanks to Cutten for teaching us to code and solving all of our trivial problems.

 Our changelog is located in the CHANGELOG file.

+**Found an unexpected feature or a happy little quirk?
+(I don't like bugs)**
+Submit a bug report on this github page!